 There are plenty of on airport and off airport car hire operators proving small economy through to the fully fitted out Winebagos.

-Most hire cars are the latest models, well maintained and usually with low mileage Although a long way from other western countries all the major car hire businesses are represented including Avis, Europcar, Hertz, Enterprise and Budget plus there are local operators providing loads of competition so travellers are assured of getting a competitive value offer.
+Most hire cars are the latest models, well maintained and usually with low mileage.
+Although a long way from other western countries, all the major car hire businesses are represented including Avis, Europcar, Hertz, Enterprise and Budget.
+Plus, there are a number of local, ensuring that customers are able to get a competitive value offer.

 About Sydney Airport

 Sydney Airport is a major airport and the largest airport in Australia with over 44 million annual passengers.
 It is located 8 KM (5 miles) south of the city, in the Mascot area.
 It’s a major hub for Qantas airlines, Virgin Australia, and Jetstar airways.